mwkpe/pichi/README_USAGE.md

 Running the program
 ---
 Start the program with `sudo ./pichi`.<br>
 The program works without sudo but won't be able to access the Raspberry Pi's 1MHz [system timer](src/timer.cpp#L14).
-This timer is only used for internal delay measurements and is not required for anything.
+This timer is only used for some delay measurements (see [sender system delay](README_USAGE.md#data-format)) and is not required for anything.
 Values are simply 0 without sudo.

 Note: Logs will be put into a `logs` directory which must be manually created next to the executable.